meteatamel/knative-tutorial/docs/05-configureautoscaling.md

 ## Create a 'Sleeping' service

-Let's create a service to showcase autoscaling.
+Let's deploy a service to showcase autoscaling.
 You can look at the code in your language of choice but it essentially sleeps for 4000ms before responding to requests.

 For example, this is [Startup.cs](../serving/sleepingservice/csharp/Startup.cs) in C# sample:

 ```csharp
 app.Run(async (context) =>